Punchbowl seated in Setting 3 using the Gyrotonic Wingmaster

 Wingmaster Setting 2: Stepping Arch Curl

 A central part of the Wingmaster material are the 7 primal movements: push, rotation, pull, gait, hinge, squat and lunge.
 Gait, or stepping, is a very important primal movement to teach as people get older.
-As people age they often feel less stable when walking, stop using their ankles in their gate and start shuffling, taking more and smaller steps.More steps mean more changes to trip and fall and that’s bad.
+As people age they often feel less stable when walking, stop using their ankles in their gate and start shuffling, taking more and smaller steps.
+More steps mean more changes to trip and fall and that’s bad.

 Read more

-Full body circles with the Wingmaster
+External body circles in Setting 1 with the Gyrotonic Wingmaster

 Exercise of the week: Body circles with the Wingmaster